Daniele Ranzoni: Biography

 Daniele Ranzoni was born to a working-class family (his father was a cobbler), in Intra, a town today incorporated into the municipality of Verbania-Pallanza on the Piedmont side of Lake Maggiore.

-A precocious artist, he started his academic training at age thirteen at the Brera Academy in Milan, a city at the time still under the Austrian rule.
-At the insistence of his rich patrons from Intra, he continued his studies at the Albertina Academy in Turin – a logical choice for somebody born in Piedmont- But owing to a prestigious scholarship from the Collegio Caccia in Novara he was granted the right to resume his studies at Brera in Milan, where he trained under Giuseppe Bertini a remarkable teacher who encouraged his pupils to sketch from nature and experiment with primary colors.
+He was taught by Giuseppe Bertini a remarkable teacher who encouraged his pupils to sketch from nature and experiment with primary colors.
+During this period he met the painters Mosè Bianchi, Filippo Carcano, Luigi Luvoni, Tranquillo Cremona and the sculptor Giuseppe Grandi.

-There he befriended Tranquillo Cremona and the sculptor Giuseppe Grandi.
-Their friendship and shared aesthetics gave rise, in the 1870s, to a revolutionary style in the visual arts, known as Scapigliatura, a movement rightly considered the first Italian avant-garde in the visual art.
+His friendship and shared aesthetics with Cremona and Grandi gave rise, in the 1870s, to a revolutionary style in the visual arts, known as Scapigliatura, a movement rightly considered the first Italian avant-garde in the visual art.
 In fact Ranzoni is the inventor of the technique through which shape delineation is replaced by a building of forms through nuances of colors.
 Vibrant splashes of color are applied directly on the canvas, without preliminary drawing, in a cursory brushwork that emphasizes tonal nuances, and suggests volumes and contrasts of light.
 The revolutionary manner initiated by Ranzoni and Cremona in the 1870s is similar to what the Impressionist group achieved in Paris in the same decade.
 However, while the former were mostly interested in translating the immediacy of the vision and tended to concentrate on landscape, Ranzoni and the Scapigliati neglected out of door painting, preferring to concentrate on portrait, the expression of emotions, intensity of moods and psychological introspection.

 Ranzoni is essentially a portrait painter.
 In facts, he became the artist of the international milieu of aristocratic expats that gathered around Lake Maggiore in the 1870s and 1880s.
 Living between Milan and his native Intra, he had a liaison with Ada Troubetzkoy, an American opera singer who had married Prince Pierre Troubetzkoy, scion of an important Russian family.
 She was mother of three boys, whose artistic education she entrusted to Ranzoni.
 Two of these pupils became artists, Paul Troubetzkoy, the internationally renowned Belle Époque sculptor and Pierre, the society painter.
 Ada had introduced Ranzoni of the privileged society who frequented Lake Maggiore.
 He became their painter and owing to their connections he was invited to England where he spent two years as painter of the English gentry (1878/1879).